mdozmorov/Jobs_notes/README.md

 - 10 Things No One Told Me About Applying for Tenure, https://chroniclevitae.com/news/2191-10-things-no-one-told-me-about-applying-for-tenure

 - R Programming: 35 Job Interview Questions and Answers. https://www.datasciencecentral.com/profiles/blogs/r-programming-job-interview-questions-and-answers

-- A database of ~700 funding schemes and fellowships for #postdocs and early career researchers and much more #ecrchat #phdchat  @ECRcentral, [tweet](https://twitter.com/khanaziz84/status/1093875757925974016), https://ecrcentral.org/fundings